 Q: What’s your greatest fear related to your illness?

-Q: What’s your way to help deal with your diagnosis?
+Q: What’s your way of dealing with your diagnosis?

 A: Not dealing with it.
 I’m trying to live life as best as possible.